 Bomod-ok falls is located at barangay Fidelisan in northern Sagada.
 But the road ends along barangay Bangaan.
 It is more or less an hour of ride from the town center.
-You have two options to get there in particular.

-Upon reaching the Bangaan, there is a registration booth just along the road.
-This is also the jump-off point but before you proceed, remember this.
+Upon reaching Bangaan, there is a registration booth just along the road.
+This is also the jump-off point.
+But before you proceed, remember this.
 Every visitor/tourist visiting Bomod-ok falls are required to have a guide (one guide for a maximum of ten persons) and pay a barangay fee of 10 pesos each.
 Rate for each guide is 500 pesos.
 If I were you, I would add tips to the guide.
 Somehow, I feel that by doing so, I am helping boost the local economy.

 By the way, there will also be a brief orientation on safety procedures and what to expect.
 Don’t hesitate to ask questions.

-Assaulting the downhill trek to Bomod-ok Falls
+Assaulting Bomod-ok Falls’ downhill trek

 After registering and getting a guide, we then took on the downhill trail to Bomod-ok falls.
 This is actually the challenging part.
 If you are not used to hiking, expect that you will really have a hard time.
 That is why, before coming here, make sure that you are physically-conditioned.
 Good thing though, the trails are paved and well-established.

 After passing through the Fidelisan village, one then treads along beautiful rice terraces.
 These are typical sights when travelling to remote parts of the Cordillera region.
 Aside from the terraces, one can also see beautiful mountain views and lush pine forests.
 While I noticed that some of the tourists were already sweating and panting, I was enjoying every moment of the way.
-Even my friend certainly felt the same way.
+Even my friends certainly felt the same way.
 We were having fun at the least.

 At some point, we had to cross small creeks.
 Then, we crossed along a mountain slope overlooking a pristine river.
 In a few while, lo and behold, the majestic Bomod-ok falls comes to the scene!
 After less than an hour of trek, we finally made it here.
 But according to our guides, it will take two hours for average hikers to reach the falls.
-And it also depends on one’s pace.
+Yes, it depends on one’s pace.

 Behold the Sight of Bomod-ok Falls